Urinary Tract Infection

-Your doctor will ask about your symptoms and medical history.
-A physical exam will also be done.
-A sample of your urine will be tested for blood, pus and bacteria.
+Your doctor will ask about your symptoms, medical history and perform a physical exam.
+Your doctor will also test a sample of your urine for blood, pus and bacteria.

 Treating Your UTI

-UTIs are treated with antibiotics.
 Standard medical care for a UTI includes taking antibiotics for three days.
-You will probably start to feel better after a day or two.
-It is important that you continue to take the entire course of medication, even if you feel better.
+It's important that you continue to take the entire course of medication, even if you feel better.

 You may have your urine checked after you finish taking the antibiotics.
 This is to make sure that the infection is truly gone.
 If you have recurrent infections, you may be referred to a specialist.

 The infection may cause pain and spasms in the bladder.
-Your doctor may recommend a medication called Pyridium .
-It may turn your urine, and sometimes your sweat, an orange color.
+Your doctor may recommend a medication that may turn your urine, and sometimes your sweat, an orange color.